 Scurvy – An aggressive and painful disease, scurvy is caused by a lack of Vitamin C in the diet.
 It weakens and deteriorates body conditions and can cause swelling and bleeding of the gums as well as internal hemorrhages.

-Summer Complaint – Though widely believed to be the result of heat interfering with digestion, “the summer complaint” was actually food poisoning.
-The gastrointestinal infection usually presented with acute diarrhea, chiefly in infants and children especially in the summertime.
-Some thought it could be cured with a teaspoon of fun-powder taken with a little water.
+Summer Complaint – Though widely believed to result from heat interfering with digestion, “the summer complaint” was actually food poisoning.
+The gastrointestinal infection usually presents acute diarrhea, chiefly in infants and children, especially in the summertime.
+Some thought it could be cured with a teaspoon of gun powder taken with a bit of water.

 Syphilis – A venereal disease, the standard treatment for centuries was mercury.
-This was true during the Lewis and Clark Expedition when many of the men were treated with a heavy dose of mercury.
-Miners, fur trappers, and traders who engaged in sexual relations with Native Americans, increasing the possibility of both sides becoming infected with the disease.
-By the mid-1800s, some of the people practicing “medicine” often recommended arsenic as a safer alternative.
+This was true during the Lewis and Clark Expedition when many men were treated with a heavy dose of mercury.
+Miners, fur trappers, and traders engaged in sexual relations with Native Americans, increasing the possibility of both sides becoming infected with the disease.
+By the mid-1800s, some people practicing “medicine” often recommended arsenic as a safer alternative.

 Tuberculosis – More commonly known as consumption at the time, pioneers had treatments, none of which were effective.
 Among them were smoking tobacco, drinking cod liver oil, and eating a thick, boiled-down onion stew.

-Typhoid Fever – Like many other diseases, typhoid fever was spread from contaminated water.
-The major symptom was high fever, diarrhea that could last for weeks, followed by weakness and loss of appetite.
+Typhoid Fever – Typhoid fever was spread from contaminated water like many other diseases.
+The primary symptom was high fever, diarrhea that could last for weeks, followed by weakness and loss of appetite.
 Typhoid fever was highly contagious and had a mortality rate of 10-20%.
 The disease was prevalent in the warmer months.
 To treat typhoid fever pioneers ate wild lettuce.
 However, this did little to cure the sickness.

 Medicine and Treatments